getaclue/getaclue.github.io/about.md

 - I like to work
 - I don't like to waste time (yours or mine)
 - I prefer to ask why not instead of why
-- I chose the software engineering profession for a reason
-- I like to think about software from the initial idea all the way to maintenance stage (or "end" if you like) [psych training surely complements engineering here]

 #### Why should you hire me?

 - I am reliable and honest
 - I listen to feedback and improve based on comments
-- I learn quickly
+- I learn quickly and care about quality output
-- I care

 #### What am I good at?

-- I will find a solution for whatever problem that is at hand or die trying
+- I will find a solution for the problem that I have at hand
 - I want everyone to succeed, thus I will provide honest advice
-- I like performing under stress
+- Connecting things together

 #### What am I bad at?

 - sometimes my solutions are complex
-- sometimes I struggle communicating complex ideas in easy to understand and digest words (one of the reasons behind this website 🤪)
+- sometimes I struggle communicating ideas
+- algorithms

 #### What can I do for you?

-- Give me 3 months and some tasks and see where this leads us
+- Open to 6 months opportunities for others please send email
+  - first 3 months &mdash; for project knowledge (can be quicker and will thus spill into below)
+  - remaining 3 months &mdash; for output
 - I promise to give my best shot
 - If it does not work out, no hard feelings